Cold Shock

 Impaired Mental Ability

 The moment you hit the water, cold shock causes a huge reduction in your ability to think and function.
 This can continue for a long time – even after you get out of the water.
-See A Closer Look, the 3rd article in a series about a near-death incident on the freezing Mississippi River.
+See A Closer Look, the 3rd article in our series about Randy Morgart's near-death experience on the freezing Mississippi River.

 Mental Difficulties Include

-If the water temperature is below 40F (5C) add Severe Pain to the list
+If the water temperature is below 45F (7C) add Severe Pain to the list

 Click To Start Video

-If cold water is so dangerous, how can all those people do polar bear plunges without drowning?
-It's a good question, and this 2-minute video answers it.
+If cold water is so dangerous, how can people do polar bear plunges without drowning?
+Watch this two minute video.